-> The campaign is part of Calling All Californians, a larger effort by SF Travel and Visit California to encourage safe, in-state travel over the coming months.
+The "What If You Could" campaign is part of Calling All Californians, a larger effort by SF Travel and Visit California to encourage safe, in-state travel over the coming months.
 So, tell your family and friends to come and discover all the adventure that awaits, right here in our own backyard.
 A 5-Day Itinerary spotlighting the must-dos all around the Mt.
 Diablo Region, can be found on SF Travel’s website.

-> How to Travel Safely
+How to Travel Safely

 As we begin to reopen and welcome back all visitors, join us and show your resolve to travel safely and responsibly in the Mt.
 Diablo Region.
 Let’s stand together to prevent the spread of disease throughout the entire Mt.
 Diablo Region including the Contra Costa County cities of Concord, Danville, Pleasant Hill and Walnut Creek and Alameda County cities of Dublin, Pleasanton and Livermore.
 Thank you!

 Maintain physical distance of 6 feet from others in public areas

 Respect frontline workers as they learn and implement changing protocols

 Looking forward to seeing you soon in the Mt.
 Diablo Region!